How to get over my ex you ask?

 Stop using the word ‘mine’ or ‘my’ to describe them.
 They are not ‘your’ Ex… Because they do not belong to you.
 They never did.
-They are a human being and you do not possess them or own anything about them.
-Be aware of when you are using possessive language and opt for phrases such as ‘the girl/guy who I spent time with in the past’, instead of ‘she/he was my girlfriend/boyfriend’.
+They are human beings and you do not possess them or own anything about them.
+Be aware of when you are using possessive language and opt for phrases such as ‘the girl/guy who I spent time with in the past, instead of ‘she/he was my girlfriend/boyfriend’.

 Cut off Contact and Get Rid of Their Presence

 So many people take the old ‘let’s remain friends’ route after ending a relationship, and I must say that this is a terrible idea, no matter how well you think it will work out.
 But why do so many couples insist on doing this?

 – Because it hurts to cut people out of your life